merative/acd-containers/src/pages/migration/restore-file-storage.md

   For ACD deployments (not the Configuration Editor), create a serviceview role in target namespace and grant all service accounts in the proxy namespace access to it.
 Follow the steps 7 and 8 under [Manage Access](/security/manage-access/).

-  Update the proxy Deployment upstream option to point to the ACD service (or cartridge service) in the target namespace.
+  Update the proxy deployment upstream option to point to the ACD service (or cartridge service) in the target namespace.
 Follow step 2 under [Manage Access](/security/manage-access/).

-1. Re-enable network access and client traffic to the target namespace.
+1. Uninstall the source ACD instance and source ACD operator at a later date.

-  Fix the Route you disabled in step 7 to point to the OAuth service if using an OAuth proxy or to the ACD service.
+  Refer to [Uninstalling ACD](https://merative.github.io/acd-containers/installing/uninstalling/) for instructions.